David Yong

-Yong Khung Lin (杨孔霖, born 1987), more commonly known as David Yong, is a Singaporean businessman and singer.
+Yong Khung Lin (杨孔霖, born 1987), more commonly known as David Yong is a Singaporean businessman and singer.
 He is the current chief executive officer (CEO) of Evergreen Group Holdings of Singapore, a company with interests in timber trading, real estate, lifestyle and entertainment.
+In 2024, he was charged with falsification of accounts.

 Early life and education

 Yong was born into a family with a timber trading business.
 His interest in K-pop was sparked in 2017 when he took his younger brother to a concert by the K-pop girl group Twice in Singapore.
+He attended the Anglo-Chinese Junior College.

 He studied law at the University of Bristol in the United Kingdom in 2013.
 Initially working as a lawyer, he soon joined his family's timber business, Evergreen Teak Trading, founded by his father Yong Ing Fatt in 1990.
 In 2014, following Myanmar's ban on raw timber exports, Yong decided to shift his focus to furniture manufacturing, specializing in high-quality Burmese teak.
 The move into furniture manufacturing helped expand Evergreen Group Holdings (Evergreen GH) beyond timber trading.

 Career

 Music career

 In May 2021, Yong moved to South Korea to pursue his music ambitions and was signed by Rainbowbridge World (RBW), the agency of popular K-pop girl group Mamamoo.
 He initially found it difficult to communicate in Korean, having to learn it within a span of months.
 He first collaborated with 4Men on the track "My Way", which was released in December 2021.
 Yong made his music career on 5 July 2022, releasing a hip-hop track, "In My Pocket", featuring Kid Milli, and produced by Jeon Ji-yoon.
-"In My Pocket" received more than 10 million views on YouTube.
+"In My Pocket" received 10 million views, and more than 400 comments on YouTube.

 Business career

 Yong is the chief executive of Evergreen GH and runs more than 15 businesses.
 Evergreen GH diversified its business portfolio to include real estate, lifestyle and entertainment.
 The company partnered with RBW to distribute content across Southeast Asia, co-produce artists and establish training schools for K-pop aspirants in the region.

 Following his debut in 2022, he invested approximately ($7.5 million) in the South Korean K-pop entertainment agency Attrakt.
 At the time of his investment, Attrakt was facing challenges, including a legal dispute with its only artist, the girl group Fifty Fifty.

 In August 2024, after the news broke of Yong being charged in Singaporean court for falsifying tax invoices for Evergreen GH, Attrakt stated that despite the memorandum of understanding signed between Yong and them, Yong's investment then had been minimal and that his ongoing legal issues would have minimal impact on their operations.

 Personal life

-Yong resides in the tallest tower in Seoul, the Lotte World Tower.
+Yong previously resided in the tallest tower in Seoul, the Lotte World Tower.
+In 2023, he gained Cambodian citizenship through naturalisation despite Singapore not allowing adults to hold dual citizenship, and renamed himself to Duong Dara.